Increased war fears after several explosions are heard across Belarus

 When the war started, Belarusian opposition leader Svetlana Tikhanovskaya announced that she would set up a transitional cabinet, which would act as an alternative and legitimate government compared to the one sitting in Minsk.
 Shortly afterwards, Belarus’ prosecutor’s office charged her with calling for “acts of terrorism and sabotage, high treason, and the commission of other actions aimed at harming the national security of the Republic of Belarus.”

-Yesterday, Tikhanovskaya urged UN leaders to recognise Belarus as an occupied country due to its being filled with Russian troops.
+On Thursday, Tikhanovskaya urged UN leaders to recognise Belarus as an occupied country due to its being filled with Russian troops.
 As bne IntelliNews has reported before, Belarus could today be considered a vassal state of Russia with Lukashenko having ceded control to Putin over any important decisions.

 Since the fraudulent presidential elections in 2020 Lukashenko has lost all his credibility with the international community, and is only supported by Russia and to some extent by China.